cloe-lang/doc/guide/modules.md

-Expressions with side effects like printing text on terminal or sending HTTP responses must be defined at the top level of main modules and these are called top-level expressions when they must be guranteed to be evaluated on execution of the programs.
+Expressions with side effects like printing text on terminal or sending HTTP responses must be defined at the top level of main modules and these are called top-level expressions when they must be guaranteed to be evaluated on execution of the programs.

 ```cloe